ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 Data and Code Abstractions
 --------------------------

-Céu supports `data` and `code` declarations to define new types and subprograms respectively.
+Céu supports reuse with `data` declarations to define new types, and `code` declarations to define new subprograms.

 ### Data Abstraction